-Convenience stores in South Korea take things to a whole different level.
-They are fully stocked so that you can piece together a meal at all hours of the day, and you also can’t walk more than few steps without stumbling across one.
+Convenience stores in South Korea take things to a whole different level and they will really help you do Seoul on a budget.
+They are fully stocked so that you can piece together a meal at all hours of the day, and you also can’t walk more than a few steps without stumbling across one.
 So what can you eat?

 Ramyeon bowls – What flavour would you like?
 Kimchi, cheese, beef, chicken, squid, vegetable, mushroom, spaghetti…wait, spaghetti?!
 There are countless types of ramyeon bowls and most of them don’t cost more than 1,000 won.
 Also, convenience stores usually have a hot water station where you can prep your meal and pick up a pair of chopsticks.

 Rice and curry – Rice and curry bowls are another popular food option.
 These are sold in separate bowls which you can microwave and enjoy on the spot.

 Food trays – These are similar to bento boxes and they usually include rice, a pork cutlet or some kind of meat, kimchi, and a few different vegetables.

 Korean snacks – We’re talking seaweed chips, Pepero sticks (chocolate covered pretzels), rice crackers, honey cakes, red bean dumplings, choco pies, shrimp puffs and more.
 All of these cost no more than 2,000 won each.

 The Seoul Global Cultural Centre puts on a wide array of activities and workshops for visitors passing through.
 This is done as a way to introduce visitors to Korean culture and guess what, these events are free!
 Some of the activities you can expect to try include:

 - Take a Korean folk painting class